theobald-software/helpcenter.theobald-software.github.io/includes/components/edit-runtime-parameters.md

 ![WHERE-Clause-Builder-Example](../../assets/images/documentation/components/table/where-clause-param.png){:class="img-responsive"}
 4. To test the WHERE clause, click {{ previewBtn }}.
 Provide parameter values when prompted.

-{% if page.meta.product == "xtract-universal" or page.meta.product == "board-connector" %}
-Runtime parameters are overwritten at runtime, see [Extraction Parameters - Custom](../execute-and-automate-extractions/extraction-parameters#custom).
-{% endif %}

 ### Use Runtime Parameters in the WHERE Clause Text Mode